toidiu/toidiu.github.io/content/blog/2025_12_25_privacy_and_control.md

 [Bitwarden](https://bitwarden.com/) for those who want a better UI experience.

 ### Messaging
+Signal for messaging is preferable [3].
 (Whatsapp is an unfortunate exception and I hate that I need it to stay connected to friends and family).
-Signal for messaging is preferable [3].
-Venmo is disabled.

 ### Phone
 I run [GrapheneOS](https://grapheneos.org/features) on my Android.
 This allows